osmphp/admin/docs/05-specifications/01-objects.md

     #[Table('my_products')]
     class Product extends Record
     {
     }

-### Implicit Columns

-By default, records are stored in the underlying table using two columns:
+By default, a table has two columns:

 - `id` is unique auto-incremented unsigned integer
 - `data` JSON column stored all the properties.
 Null values are not stored.